-It is literally the last week in October.
+It is literally the last week of October.
 I don’t know about you, but I cannot wait until this election is over!
-I’m so tired of hearing from politicians lying about how they are going to help Americans.
-I’m tired of seeing the get out the vote campaign commercials.
+I’m so tired of hearing politicians lying about how they are going to help Americans.
+I’m tired of seeing the get-out-the-vote campaign commercials.
 I’m just tired of all the lies.
 Mainly, because neither candidate represents my values.
-I’m literally stuck voting for the less of the evils.
+I’m literally stuck voting for the less of the evil.

 It’s like the picture that Jim Carrey painted not too long ago (if you want to see the photo, check out my website).
 There’s a guy who is blindfolded holding two cans.
 One is red and labeled blatant corruption (which clearly represents Trump) and the other is blue labeled corruption lite (which represents Joe Biden).
 The description says, “…Red is dead.
 Choose Blue instead.”

 Just in case you’re wondering, spoiler alert, I’m not voting for the idiot that clearly wants to be in charge of the KKK because he’s hell bent on starting a race war.
 Trump can’t even say the word Black without it sounding like a swear word.
 The sad thing is, I bet you he’s concentrating really hard to say Black instead of saying the word that he really wants to say.
 I’ll let you use your imagination on what that word would be…

 I know I sound incredibly jaded and pessimistic but when it comes to the American justice system I am.
 As far as I am concerned, American justice is an oxymoron.
 In today’s episode, I guarantee some of you may feel uncomfortable, but I truly hope you hang in there because then you’ll learn something new.